-- real an interest that does cause divided loyalties - potential an interest that could give rise to divided loyalties depending upon how the situation unfolds (e.g. CPBI issues an RFP for professional services; if a director is a partner in a firm that is considering responding, he/she has a potential conflict; if the firm does not respond, there is no conflict), or - perceived when there are reasonable grounds to believe that a person has a conflict, even where there may not be in fact
+- > Belonging to a partnership or sole proprietorship doing business with CPBI. - Real an interest that does cause divided loyalties. - Potential an interest that could give rise to divided loyalties depending upon how the situation unfolds, e.g., CPBI issues a Request For Proposal for professional services; if a director is a partner in a firm that is considering responding, he/she has a potential conflict; if the firm does not respond, there is no conflict. - Perceived when there are reasonable grounds to believe that a person has a conflict, even where there may not.